Dashi-Media/easy-pricing-tables-free/readme.txt

 == Frequently Asked Questions ==

 = I'm using S2 member / WooCommerce / etc and would like to replace your built-in button with a button generated from a shortcode =
-Do disable the pricing table button and replace it with a shortcode, simply enter the following in the 'Button Text' row:
+To disable the pricing table button and replace it with a shortcode, simply enter the following in the 'Button Text' row:
 `[shortcode][my-example-shortcode/][/shortcode]`

 = My table rows aren't aligned properly =